greatxue/coding_language/cpp_tut/8_cpp_ptr.md

 ![8-2](pictures/8-2.png)

-It is a reminder that every four *binary* digits can be tranformed to one *hexadecimal* digit, thus the hexadecimal is also of vital importance.
+Every four *binary* digits can be tranformed to one *hexadecimal* digit, thus the hexadecimal is also of vital importance.

 ### 8.1.2 Memory and Variables